canada-ca/digital-playbook-guide-numerique/en/4-empower-staff-deliver-better-services.md

 Empowering employees isn’t easy though, because it requires that a company and their management be committed to continuous employee development.
 It means fostering an environment of trust and helping employees learn from successes and analyze failures.

 Working to create an environment that empowers employees has been shown to not only increase customer satisfaction levels, but also improve employee morale.
-It takes training, practice, and the ability to accept mistakes as a part of the learning process – but it is well worth the effort in the long run! **([6 Ways To Empower Others To Succeed, Lisa Quast, Forbes.com contributor](https://www.forbes.com/sites/lisaquast/2011/02/28/6-ways-to-empower-others-to-succeed/#3da10ac35c62))**
+It takes training, practice, and the ability to accept mistakes as a part of the learning process – but it is well worth the effort in the long run! **([6 Ways To Empower Others To Succeed (Lisa Quast, Forbes.com contributor)](https://www.forbes.com/sites/lisaquast/2011/02/28/6-ways-to-empower-others-to-succeed/#3da10ac35c62))**

 </div>